If someone is running late for dinner and you want to keep their food warm, you’ve probably wondered “can I just put the plate in the oven?”

 So, if you’re ever in doubt about if it can go in the oven, check the bottom of the dish.
 And if you decide to use a Pyrex dish/pan that comes with a lid, make sure you take the lid off because it’s usually rubber or plastic, which can melt.

 As far as other brands of plates, check the bottom of the plate.
 If it doesn’t specifically say oven-safe, check the manufacturer’s website for information.
 If you aren’t sure, err on the side of caution and don’t put it in the oven.

 Ceramic is also a pretty common material for plates.
 Ceramic plates are usually pretty heavy but stand up to the heat of an oven very well.

 Ceramic is commonly used for fired (cooked in a kiln at high temperatures) pottery.
 If your ceramic plate was decorated AFTER it was fired, putting it in the oven could cause the paint to chip and fall off.

 Other than that, and being cautious of thermal shock, ceramic holds up pretty well in the oven.

-You could have stainless steel plates or enameled stainless steel plates (which is just metal that’s been painted with hard enamel to seal in the metal).
+You could have stainless steel plates or enameled stainless steel plates (which are just metal that’s been painted with hard enamel to seal in the metal).

 Metal plates won’t be as prone to thermal shock unless at very extreme temperatures, like getting the metal red hot and then sticking it in the freezer.

-But, if your metal plate is very thin, it may have a tendency to warp in high temperatures.
+But, if your metal plate is very thin, it may tend to warp in high temperatures.
 And, once again, please use hot pads to take it out of the oven, it will be HOT.

 I love cast iron.
 But, I can’t say I’ve ever seen a cast iron plate.
 That being said, if you have a cast iron plate, you should have no worries about putting it into the oven.